-2002/2003 ANNUAL REPORT
+2003 ANNUAL REPORT

-On behalf of the ISMWSF Executive Committee, I present to this General Assembly of Nations the 2002/2003 Annual Report for your approval and endorsement.
+On behalf of the ISMWSF Executive Committee, I present the Annual Report 2003.

 Paul DePace President

 PRESIDENT'S REPORT

 Since the last General Assembly in 2002 in Paris, the Executive Committee and the Secretariat have been busy.
 As President to date, I have represented the ISMWSF at several key meetings including a joint IOSDs leadership meeting held in Edinburgh, Scotland in March, the IPC Executive Committee meetings held in Athens in April and an IOSD Presidents' meeting, July 2003 in Madrid.
 These meetings have been productive, as the ISMWSF sharpens its focus in the changing background of sports for athletes with a disability.